-A few days before that, our Wagonmaster and the Parking Committee arrived ahead of us to plan the parking arrangement in the three locations we would be camping.
+A few days before that, our Wagonmaster and the Parking Committee arrived ahead of us to plan the parking arrangement in the three locations where we would be camping.
 They also traveled across the border in Tecate to scope out our first-day walking trip and to discuss options to bring a large group of 100 RV’ers across the border.
 This is an annual event so most of the leaders had already done this before.

-It started out with a PowerPoint presentation on Intro to Traveling in Mexico in an RV.
+It started out with a PowerPoint presentation on Traveling in Mexico in an RV.
 They taught us several things, one being that drivers in Mexico frequently pass on a solid yellow line and it seems to be acceptable by the local authorities.
-Our group, the last one, had a police escort in front and behind us for the first segment of our trip and several cars and trucks passed them and all of our rigs more than once.
+Our travel group, the last one, had a police escort in front and behind us for the first segment of our trip and several cars and trucks passed them and all of our rigs more than once.
 They did not even seem to care.
 We did not need an escort, but we told them we were coming and they wanted to come along anyway.
 They even took our picture at the end of this part of the trip to show their friends.

 When someone in Mexico is attempting to pass a truck on a solid yellow line, the truck will signal that the coast is clear by turning on his left turn signal.
 That either means that he is turning left, or that it is safe to pass on the left as he can see what is up ahead easier than the car behind him.
 It seems ironic and a bit scary doesn’t it?
 But it works for them.

 Speed limit signs are all in Kilometers but it is pretty easy for us Americans to do the conversion in our head.
 All you do is multiply the speed by approximately 0.6.
 So 110KM/hr., the highest speed limit I saw, is equivalent to about 66 MPH.
-More common is 80KM/hr. which is about 48MPH which is very common on highways.
+The more common is 80KM/hr. which is about 48MPH which is very common on highways.
 The strange thing is that you may see an 80KM sign followed a few hundred feet by a 40KM sign with no obvious reason why, so you have to be on alert at all times.
-Also, as are solid yellow lanes, speed limits seem only to be a suggestion in Baja.
+Also, as are solid yellow lines, speed limits seem only to be a suggestion in Baja.

-The FMM card and a passport are all that is required to cross into Mexico.
+The FMM card and a passport are all that are required to cross into Mexico.
 Everyone going to Mexico has to fill out the card.
 If you are staying less than seven days, as long as you turn it in when you return across the border, you do not need to pay this fee.